xycabcd/better-java-fcgi/README.md

-# better-java-fcgi
+# The Better FastCGI Server Library for Java
-Better Java FastCGI server side library
+Credits and other stuff will come later